River City Roots Fest

 • Check out all the varied art work from our artists.
 There are all kinds of beautiful and one-of-a-kind items to bring home with you.

 • Looking for some exercise?
-A 4-mile fun run is slated for Saturday morning (Saturday, Sept.
-7, 8:30am) and is open to everyone with all abilities.
+A 4-mile fun run is slated for Saturday morning (Saturday, August 23 - 8:30am) and is open to everyone with all abilities.
 Register online at rivercityrootsfestival.com or in-person at the Runner’s Edge.

-• Please do not bring your own food and beverages into the festival area.
+• Please do NOT bring your own food and beverages into the festival area.
 Your purchases from our vendors support locally-owned businesses and help cover the hard costs to help keep this festival admission free for all.

 • Do bring your own water bottle to stay hydrated while you dance the day away.
 A water-truck thanks to Culligan will be stationed near Masala to refill your bottles as often as you need.